Sierra de las Minas: Fauna

-The reserve has 885 species, about 70% of all species found in Guatemala and Belize, including threatened birds like the resplendent quetzal (Pharomachrus mocinno), harpy eagle (Harpia harpyja) and horned guan (Oreophasis derbianus).
+The reserve has 885 species, about 70% of all species which are found in Guatemala and Belize, including threatened birds like the resplendent quetzal (Pharomachrus mocinno), harpy eagle (Harpia harpyja), and horned guan (Oreophasis derbianus).

-Felines with a significant presence are the Jaguar (Panthera onca), Cougar (Felis concolor), Onza (Puma yagouaroundi), Ocelot (Leopardus pardalis) and Margay (Leopardus wiedii).
+Felines with a significant presence are the jaguar (Panthera onca), cougar (Felis concolor); onza (jaguarundi), the Puma yagouaroundi; ocelot (Leopardus pardalis) and margay (Leopardus wiedii).

-Other mammals in the reserve include the red brocket (Mazama americana), the Guatemalan black howler (Alouatta pigra) and Baird's tapir (Tapirus bairdii).
+Other mammals in the reserve include the red brocket deer (Mazama americana), the Guatemalan black howler monkey (Alouatta pigra), and the Baird's tapir (Tapirus bairdii).

 Jade Reserve

-The southern area of Sierra de la Minas (translated in Spanish as the 'Mountain Range of the Mines’) is also known for its rich deposits of jadeite, (one of the two forms of jade) marble, serpentine, and other minerals.
+The southern area of Sierra de la Minas (translated in Spanish as the 'Mountain Range of the Mines’) is known for its rich deposits of jadeite, (one of the two forms of jade) marble, serpentine, and other minerals.
 Smaller jadeite deposits have been rediscovered sporadically in the last 50 years, but it was not until 1998 that a major source was identified.

-Jadeite is found all over the world, in countries such as Myanmar, New Zealand, Kazakhstan, Russia, British Columbia, United States, and Turkestan.
-The other form, nephrite, is much more common, but of much less value.
-Blue jadeite is similar in structure to the different colors of jadeite; it is the trace elements found in the minerals that contribute to their color.
-The blue jadeite, for example, is known to have traces of titanium and iron.
-Jadeite and nephrite artifacts found in the new world were at one point thought to have been from Asia.
+Jadeite is found all over the world in countries including Myanmar, New Zealand, Kazakhstan, Russia, British Columbia, United States, and Turkestan.
+The other form, nephrite, is much more common but of much less value.
+Blue jadeite is similar in structure to the different colors of jadeite; the trace elements which are found in the minerals contribute to their color.
+The blue jadeite for example, is known to have traces of titanium and iron.
+Jadeite and nephrite artifacts found in the New World were at one point thought to have been from Asia.

-The region of Sierra de Las minas, along with the Motagua river valley, was used by older pre-Columbian civilizations such as the Olmec and Maya as a source of jadeite.
-The jadeite was used for different purposes, such as for ritual objects and adornments.
+The region of Sierra de Las minas as well as the Motagua river valley, was used by older Pre-Columbian era civilizations such as the Olmecs and Maya as a source of jadeite.
+The jadeite was used for different purposes like ritual objects and adornments.
 Because of their location between Mexico and Central America, the Maya became an important influence in Mesoamerican trade.
 Jadeite became an important export for the Maya, along with serpentine, salt and cacao.
-It was assumed that these cultures amassed all of their jade from the Motagua River valley, the then only known source of jadeite, in central Guatemala near El Portón.
+It was assumed that these cultures amassed all of their jade from the Motagua River valley, the then only known source of jadeite, in central Guatemala near El Portón northeast of Guatemala City.